darioajr/redis-quickfixj-plugin/CONTRIBUTING.md

-# Contributing to the Infinispan Plugin for QuickFIX/J
+# Contributing to the Redis Plugin for QuickFIX/J

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.